tusharkamble2127/Self_Healing_Rag/README.md

 }
 ```

-### 3. Query Rewriter
+### 3. Query Rewriting

-If the critic rejects the answer, the query rewriter creates a more retrieval-friendly search query.
+When an answer is rejected, the system creates a more retrieval-friendly query without changing the original user intent.

 Example: